Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Related Work

 \begin{theorem}[Following Theorem~10 of \cite{zhu22-optimal-characteristic-functions}] If $(P, Q)$ is a dominating pair for a mechanism $\M$ then $(P^k, Q^k)$ is a dominating pair for $k$ iterations of $\M$. \end{theorem}

 When studying differential privacy parameters in terms of the hockey-stick divergence, we usually focus on the case of $\alpha \geq 1$.
 Recall that the hockey-stick divergence of order $\alpha$ can be used to bound the value of $\delta$ for an $(\varepsilon, \delta)$-DP mechanism where $\varepsilon = \ln(\alpha)$.
 We typically do not care about the region of $\alpha < 1$ because it corresponds to negative values of $\varepsilon$.
+One might therefore hope that we could show an equivalent to Theorem~\ref{thm:dominating-pair-dominates-composition} even when a pair of distributions do not bound the divergence for $\alpha < 1$.
 However, the definition of dominating pairs of distributions must include these values as well.
 This is because outputs with negative privacy loss are important for composition and Theorem~\ref{thm:dominating-pair-dominates-composition} would not hold if the definition only considered $\alpha \geq 1$.
 In Sections~\ref{sec:addvsremove} and~\ref{sec:substitution} we consider mechanisms where the distributions that bound the hockey-stick divergence for $\alpha \geq 1$ without composition do not bound the divergence for $\alpha \geq 1$ under composition.

 \cite{zhu22-optimal-characteristic-functions} studied general mechanisms in terms of dominating pairs of distributions under Poisson subsampling and sampling without replacement.
 Their work gives upper bounds on the privacy parameters based on the dominating pair of distributions of the non-subsampled mechanism.
 We use some of their results which we introduce later throughout this paper.